-Have the athlete skate forward to the line indicating where the chair will load.
-Make sure that his or her snowboard is pointing straight forward uphill.
-Have the athlete assume a relaxed stance with the knees slightly bent.
-Have the athlete look over his or her shoulder as the chair approaches, and sit as it reaches the loading line.
-Once aboard the chair, remind the athlete to keep his or her snowboard pointed forward until the chair is completely off the ground.
-Make sure that the athlete is seated completely on the chair with his or her back firmly against the backrest.
-Once the chair has left the loading area, lower the safety bar and enjoy the ride.
+- Have the athlete skate forward to the line indicating where the chair will load.
+Make sure that their snowboard is pointing straight forward uphill. - Have the athlete assume a relaxed stance with the knees slightly bent. - Have the athlete look over their shoulder as the chair approaches, and sit as it reaches the loading line. - Once aboard the chair, remind the athlete to keep their snowboard pointed forward until the chair is completely off the ground. - Make sure that the athlete is seated completely on the chair with their back firmly against the backrest. - Once the chair has left the loading area, lower the safety bar and enjoy the ride.